 - build a school/Trust network of strong, positive, supportive relationships through training

 - ensure children maintain the capacity to learn, despite difficult events that may occur

-The Aspire behaviour and relationship policies reflect a trauma-informed approach and our rewards and sanctions are both developmentally and trauma-informed.
+An Aspire academy behaviour and relationship policy should reflect a trauma-informed approach and rewards and sanctions are both developmentally and trauma-informed.

-We do not operate a ‘zero tolerance’ or ‘one size fits all’ approach to distressed behaviour.
+We do not operate a ‘one size fits all’ approach to distressed behaviour.
 We have high expectations of behaviour for all, however rigorous support is offered to those having difficulty meeting those expectations.

-Trauma Informed Schools is an organisation committed to improving the health and wellbeing and ability to learn of the most vulnerable schoolchildren in the UK, namely those who have suffered trauma, abuse, neglect and/or have mental health problems or attachment issues.
+The Aspire Academy Trust has received training from Trauma Informed Schools which is an organisation committed to improving the health and wellbeing and ability to learn of the most vulnerable schoolchildren in the UK, namely those who have suffered trauma, abuse, neglect and/or have mental health problems or attachment issues.
 It aims to provide appropriate training for schools, communities and organisations so that they become trauma informed and mentally healthy places for all.

 What is trauma?